Detailed Impact Assessment (DIA)

 - The considerations to ensure the bridge infrastructure is well designed to avoid or reduce adverse effects; and

-- To achieve Parks Canada's mandate to protect the environment, and to foster public understanding, appreciation and enjoyment.
+- The planned strategies and mitigation efforts to protect the environment and to foster public understanding, appreciation and enjoyment.

 Steps to Satisfy the DIA Requirements for the Third Crossing Bridge Project